6 whales refloated after stranding on New Zealand beach

 - Columbia Sportswear gives Trump’s trade war the cold shoulder

+“They were calling to the other whales in the pod, and they were coming back in,” he said.
+“So we made a quick decision to euthanize them.
+It’s actually phenomenal to see how in tune they are with each other.”

+He said the remaining whales were swimming about 400 meters (437 yards) from the shoreline on Tuesday afternoon and would continue to be monitored until they swam into deeper water, their natural habitat.

-Workers were hoping for a better outcome than from an unrelated stranding over the weekend in which all 145 pilot whales died.
+The crews were hoping for a better outcome than from an unrelated stranding over the weekend in which all 145 pilot whales died.

+Travel blogger Liz Carlson wrote that she was on a five-day hike on a remote part of Stewart Island when she and a friend found the pilot whales Saturday evening.
+She said they rushed into the water.

+“Desperately we grabbed their tails and pushed and yelled, before we got hammered by them thrashing around,” she wrote on Instagram.
+“It was useless — they were so big and heavy and the realization we could do nothing to save them was the worst feeling I’ve ever experienced.”